Louth, Outback NSW

 The town of Louth was created when T.A Mathews established a Hotel to service the river trade and the Cobb & Co coaches that used it as a stopover.

-Louth is ideally located for access to the Darling River Run and affords a choice of eastern or western route along the Darling River downstream to Tilpa as well as the upstream section to Bourke and beyond.
+Louth is ideally located for access to the Darling River Run and affords a choice of the eastern or western route along the Darling River downstream to Tilpa as well as the upstream section to Bourke and beyond.

 Once a year, this normally sleepy town is host to a classic country race meeting (the Louth Races) in August each year, with over 4,000 people attending the weekend race meeting.

 Louth also is the site of an amazing and emotive structure known as 'The Celtic Cross' - a 7 metre (24 ft) polished granite cross that dominates the cemetery on the hill overlooking the town.
 The cross was constructed by the founder of Louth, Thomas Matthews, who erected the monument as a perpetual memorial to wife, Mary Mathews, who died in 1866.
-Significant anywhere, the Celtic Cross is even more so here as it reflects the setting sunlight to the space where the front door of their house every year on the anniversary of her death on August 19.
+Significant anywhere, the Celtic Cross is even more so here as it reflects the setting sunlight to space where the front door of their house every year on the anniversary of her death on August 19.

 Louth is located about 1 hrs drive from Bourke (Dry weather road) and Trilby Station a further 20km downstream on the western side of the river.